fanasina/ytest/README.md

   return a*b;
 }
 ```
-same args as EXPECT_MOCK_CALL, the difference is, the EXPECT_MOCK_CALL have to be call by the test earlier, but not  WILL_MOCK_CALL.
+same args as EXPECT_MOCK_CALL, the difference is, the EXPECT_MOCK_CALL has to be called by the test earlier, but not  WILL_MOCK_CALL.

 ## init call and call
 in TEST environement, we may use macro `INIT_CALLER_MOCK(f_mock);` before calling `f_mock` to have explicit logs again!